 Emily is in great demand as an orchestral clarinetist with leading period orchestras around the world, including the Gabrieli Consort and Players, the Orchestra of the Age of Enlightenment, Orchestre de Champs-Elysees, Le Cercle de l’Harmonie, the Kings Consort, and Spira Mirabilis.
 During 2018-19 she will be playing guest principal with Concerto Copenhagen, the Academy of Ancient Music, and the Australian Romantic and Classical Orchestra.

 Emily also holds the post of Lecturer in Music Performance and Head of Woodwind at the University of Huddersfield, where she co-directs the Reserach Centre in Performance Practices (ReCePP).
 Emily is regularly invited to coach on orchestral and chamber music programmes, including the Jeune Orchestre de l’Abbaye in France, and runs an annual wind music weekend for adults at Benslow Music.

-Emily Worthington studied modern and historical clarinets at the University of York, the Royal College of Music and the Abbaye aux Dames de Saintes in France.
-Her teachers included Lesley Schatzberger, Alan Hacker, Tim Lines, Barnaby Robson, Colin Lawson, Jane Booth and Lorenzo Coppola.
+Emily studied modern and historical clarinets at the University of York, the Royal College of Music and the Abbaye aux Dames de Saintes in France.
+Her teachers have included included Lesley Schatzberger, Alan Hacker, Tim Lines, Barnaby Robson, Colin Lawson, Jane Booth and Lorenzo Coppola.
 She was previously the recipient of an AHRC Collaborative Doctoral Award (Music Preserved/University of York) and an Edison Visiting Research Fellow at the British Library.
 In 2014 she was selected to participate in the BBC New Generation Thinkers workshops.